-The Waldorf Astoria Orlando (Check your dates for rates) is so beautiful, so sophisticated, and so family-friendly, it is just as perfect for a Disney World vacation as it is for a mom spa break or couple’s getaway.
+The Waldorf Astoria Orlando is so beautiful, so sophisticated, and so family-friendly, it is just as perfect for a Disney World vacation as it is for a mom spa break or couple’s getaway.

 The Waldorf Astoria and its adjoining Hilton Orlando Bonnet Creek are within the resort area called Bonnet Creek.
 Although the hotels aren’t officially Disney resorts, the Bonnet Creek Resort are located inside the Walt Disney World resort area and your neighbors are the Wyndham Bonnet Creek, the Art of Animation, Pop Century and the Disney Caribbean Beach resorts.
-A JW Marriott property will open in 2019.
+The JW Marriott Bonnet Creek will open in 2020 nearby.

 Rooms and Suites at the Waldorf Astoria Orlando